Lucas Porcar

-Lucas Porcar Teixidó (born 18 February 1990) is a Spanish professional footballer who plays as an attacking midfielder.
+Lucas Porcar Teixidó (born 18 February 1990) is a Spanish former professional footballer who played as an attacking midfielder.

 Club career

 Born in Sant Cugat del Vallès, Barcelona, Catalonia, Porcar was a product of local RCD Espanyol's youth system.
-He made his senior debut in the 2009–10 season with their reserves in the third division, managing 22 appearances with three goals but suffering relegation.
+He made his senior debut in the 2009–10 season with their reserves in the Segunda División B, managing 22 appearances with three goals but suffering relegation.

-After an impressive second year, Porcar signed for Villarreal CF B of the second level.
+After an impressive second year, Porcar signed for Villarreal CF B of Segunda División.
 He made his official debut on 27 August 2011 against FC Barcelona B, and scored in a 2–0 away win.

-On 1 August 2012, Porcar joined Real Zaragoza, being subsequently loaned to division two club Xerez CD late in the month.
-Both teams were eventually relegated and, on 31 January 2014, he moved to Belgian Second Division's K.A.S.
+Porcar joined Real Zaragoza in August 2012, being loaned to second-division club Xerez CD late in the month.
+The latter was eventually relegated and, on 31 January 2014, he moved to Belgian Second Division's K.A.S.
 Eupen until the end of the campaign.

 On 31 August 2014, Porcar signed with CE Sabadell FC in a season-long loan deal.
 On 13 August of the following year, he returned to Espanyol B after being released.

-In April 2016, Porcar was released by the Pericos after playing only 154 minutes for the B-side.
+In April 2016, Porcar was released after playing only 154 minutes for the B side.
 Four months later, he joined CE L'Hospitalet also in the third tier.